If you currently have a static HTML website then it is possible to move this site to WordPress without affecting your current website.

 then you should be seeing your WordPress site.

-If this works OK then you need to rename all of the old html files.
+If this works OK then you need to rename or move all of the old html files.

 The easiest way to do this is to create a sub-folder and move them there.